dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.12.2 =
+- Fix: Disallow internal transactions and withdrawals if amount - fees is negative.
+- Fix: 'Invalid amount' error when withdrawing invalid amount to RPC adapters - contributed by https://github.com/itpao25
+- Fix: Better CSS selector specificity in `[wallets_transactions]` rows.
+Solves issues with some themes.

 = 2.12.1 =
 - Improve: The `[wallets_balance]` shortcode shows fiat amounts below the actual crypto amount, not on mouse hover.